Honoka55/25ji-generator/README.md

 ## License
 - Source codes are licensed under the [MIT license](LICENSE).
-- Font files are licensed under the OFL license.
+- `kai.woff2` is licensed under the [1999 Arphic Public License](https://www.freedesktop.org/wiki/Arphic_Public_License).
+Other font files are licensed under the [SIL Open Font License v1.1](https://scripts.sil.org/OFL).
 For detailed information, please refer to the license and copyright information within each font file.